Our 2023-2024 Board of Directors

 Jeanne is the founder of Blooming Boulevards.
-A professional visual artist and retired teacher, she is also a horticulturist trained at the University of Guelph, a Master Gardener and a Director of the Cloverleaf Garden Club.
-She focuses on environmental conservation, specializing in native plants, woodland restoration and naturalized landscaping.
-She is the recipient of two Awards of Merit from the Credit Valley Conservation Authority, served for two years on former Mississauga Mayor McCallion’s Cooksville Creek Task Force.
-In 2015 she initiated an amendment to Mississauga’s Encroachment By-Law, allowing residents to create boulevard gardens.
+As a professional visual artist, photographer, and educator, she taught visual arts for 21 years at the Etobicoke School of the Arts, was a founding Director of Artspace and a Program Advisor for the Ontario College of Art and Design and Sheridan College.
+Jeanne served as a Mississauga Master Gardner for 5 years, holds a Horticulture Diploma from the University of Guelph and focuses on biodiversity conservation, specializing in native plant propagation, habitat restoration and naturalized landscaping.
+Recipient of multiple conservation and environmental awareness awards, she initiated an amendment to Mississauga’s Encroachment By-Law, permitting residents to create boulevard gardens.
 Gardening is Jeanne’s joy and passion, but more than that, she is a deeply committed advocate for environmentally sustainable horticultural practices.

 Mary Jean Kucerak

 Elected in October 2020.
 Currently serving as Board Treasurer

 Mary Jean has worked in the non-for-profit sector for over 40 years and is currently the Chief Operating Officer for a national professional association.
 She is an avid gardener and over the years she has sought out and included many native species in her own garden.
 Mary Jean is currently a director on the Cloverleaf Garden Club Board.
 Over the years she has held many volunteer positions including: inaugural Chair of the Native Plant Propagation Program (NP3) at the Riverwood Conservancy, a volunteer for the Credit Valley Conservation Authority, President of the Applewood Garden Club, a founding Director of the Mississauga Garden Festival and a 12 year member of the Mississauga Master Gardeners.